Here’s how to secretly copy files off a personal or work computer without leaving a trace using to a usb drive and other methods:

-From there, you can use different techniques to beat each of those measures.
+From there, you can use different techniques to work around each of those measures.

-Learn What Security Measures Are in Place
+#1 Learn What Security Measures Are in Place

 The only way you will have a chance of copying files undetected is to first know what measures are in place to detect your potential activity.

 Can you access the BIOS?

 BIOS (stands for basic input/output system) is where you control settings that exist at a deeper level than the operating system.

 Are files actively monitored?

 If such monitoring is in place, you have to find a way to access the files in an environment that the monitoring system cannot reach.

 Are the files encrypted?

 If they are, then you need an encryption key even if you successfully copy the files without being detected.

 Alternatively, the monitoring system can create alerts any time external storage is plugged into a computer.

 When you consider all of the security in place and understand what you’re up against, you can potentially use some of the techniques below to succeed.

-Use a Different Operating System
+#2 Use a Different Operating System to Copy Files

 Let’s assume the computer that has the files you want uses Windows, just to create a clear example.